 - Choose your repayment type.
 Principal and interest repayments refer to you making repayments which go towards both the amount you borrow and the interest charged on that amount.
 Interest-only repayments involve you only paying the interest which is charged on the loan amount, so you don't actually pay any of your loan off.
 If you are unsure, you should select the principal and interest option.

-How to use the calculator to help you save
+How to use the car loan calculator to help you save

-Here's what the calculator tells Jane her repayments will be:
+Here's what the car loan calculator tells Jane her repayments will be:

 Jane will be making a monthly repayment of just over $100 and incur $1,054.24 in interest payments over the life of her loan.
 Jane decides that she can afford to put more than $100.90 a month towards her car and she wants to save herself some money on interest.

 Here's what happens when she tweaks her loan term in the car loan calculator:

 As you can see, by choosing a four year loan term instead of a five year loan term, Jane only increases her repayments by about $20 a month (only $5 extra a week) and she saves herself $217.64 over the life of the loan.
 Not to mention she pays off her loan one year earlier.

 After using the car loan calculator and getting that result, Jane decides that she wants to reduce her repayments and also save herself money on interest.
 Have a look at what happens when she decides to make weekly repayments instead of monthly:

-By making her repayments weekly instead of monthly, Jane saves herself $2.40 a week and $12.39 over the life of her loan.
+By making her repayments weekly instead of monthly, Jane saves herself $2 over the life of her loan.
 Also, the monthly amount is around $112, rather than $122.
 Not much, but it's something.

-Like Jane, see how much money you can save on your car loan by using the calculator.
-If you want to compare your car loan options, you can use the table below.
+Like Jane, see how much money you can save on your loan by using the car loan calculator.
+If you want to compare your car loan options, you can use the table above.